express-in-code-game/excode-design/design/design.md

 - observing
   - select templates (simple detailed) for game info/stats [templates are components]
 - tournament time frames
-  - tounaments preferably have fixed timeframe
+  - tounaments preferably have estimatable, evening/a day timeframe
     - once signup ends, bracket is form, countdown to round 1 begins
     - player sees 'upcoming match in X:X;
     - game starts automatically or player can decline and take a default loss